alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##The Finish##

 I sprint to the finish, smiling the entire way.
 I cross the tape at **3:45:45**, a 4 minute negative.
-Never in my wildest dreams did I think I could run this fast.
+Never in my wildest dreams did I believe I could run this fast.
 My last 1/2 mile splits end up being 7:49, 7:25, 7:11.

 I get my medal and almost cry.
 What a journey.
 It was worth every second of pain and more.